drothen15/fungal_metagenomics/README.md

 # Train NaiveBayes (sklearn) Classifier in QIIME2 Environment
  This procedure is for constructing novel classifiers - this example uses the latest SILVA database and creates classifiers on different domains of the 28S LSU rRNA

-1. Add QIIME2 to $PATH and activate QIIME Environment
+1. Add Anaconda2 to to $PATH and activate QIIME2 Environment
 ```bash
 export PATH=/programs/Anaconda2/bin:$PATH
 source activate qiime2-2018.6